zivtech/Bodiless-JS/packages/bodiless-core/README.md

 ```
 ## Context Menu Options

-The Global Contexxt Menu aggregates menu options provided by all contexts within
+The Global Context Menu aggregates menu options provided by all contexts within
 the [active context trail](#context-trail).
 It is a wrapper around the generic `ContextMenu` (../packages/bodiless-core/src/components/ContextMenu.tsx)
 component, which provides a mechanism for displaying a set of menu options
 provided in an "options" prop.
 Each item is an object with the following